Originally published on August 3, 2018 Updated on August 8, 2024

 If one of your entries won a blue ribbon in a previous Kentucky state fair, that photograph cannot be entered again.

-For 2023 the entry fee is $15.00 per exhibitor for all entries made in any East Hall, South Wing, and/or West Hall departments (except Homebrew Beer and Livestock).
+For 2024 the entry fee is $15.00 per exhibitor for all entries made in any East Hall, South Wing, and/or West Hall departments (except Homebrew Beer and Livestock).
 For example: An exhibitor can enter multiple photos and items in Fine Arts and Crafts and also items in Textiles and it will cost $15 total.
-An additional fee of $1.00 per entry will be charged for all entries submitted in the digital submission classes in the Photography divisions.
+An additional fee of $1.00 per entry will be charged for all entries submitted in the Photography divisions.
 Entries must be completed by 11:59 p.m.
-EDT on July 11.
+EDT on July 10, 2024.
 There are no refunds of entry fees.

 All photographs entered into the Kentucky State Fair must first be submitted electronically through the fair's online entry system, ShoWorks.
 All photos that are entered will be displayed on monitors at the Kentucky State Fair.

 Once an exhibitor completes the application transaction, ShoWorks will show a box at the bottom of the screen where entrants may upload their digital pictures.
 If your photo is not ready at the time of application, you may log back into the system later and upload your entries.
 Just look under Account Summary.
-The deadline to upload entries is 11:59 p.m.
-EDT on July 11.
+The deadline to upload entries for 2024 is 11:59 p.m.
+EDT on July 10.
 Click on “Upload files,” and it will direct you to a page to upload your photos.
-Each photograph must be a JPEG file, no smaller than 5 megabytes, and must be submitted as a digital photo.
+Each photograph must be a JPEG file, no smaller than 5 megabytes and no larger than 8 megabytes, and must be submitted as a digital photo.
 Exhibitors may include a caption.

 Classes in the Photography Division will be prejudged to determine finalists in each class.
 Finalists will be notified and asked to present printed versions of their photographs on the Saturday or Sunday of the weekend before the Fair starts.
 Starting in 2023, Entry Tags and Admission Tickets will NOT be mailed to the exhibitor for your finalist entries prior to the Fair.
 Entry Tags/Admission Tickets will be picked up during the entry drop off times OR an appointment can be made to pick up from the Entry Department.